Herbert Hughes (composer): Biography

 Hughes was born and brought up in Belfast, Ireland, but completed his formal music education at the Royal College of Music, London, where he studied with Charles Villiers Stanford and Charles Wood, graduating in 1901.
 Subsequently, he worked as a music critic, notably for The Daily Telegraph from 1911 to 1932.

 Described as having an "ardent and self-confident manner", Hughes is first heard of in an Irish musical capacity (beyond being honorary organist at St Peter's Church on Antrim Road at the age of fourteen) collecting traditional airs and transcribing folksongs in North Donegal in August 1903 with his brother Fred, F.J.
 Bigger, and John Campbell.
 Dedicated to seeking out and recording such ancient melodies as were yet to be found in the more remote glens and valleys of Ulster, he produced Songs of Uladh (1904) with Joseph Campbell, illustrated by his brother John and paid for by Bigger.
 Throughout his career, he collected and arranged hundreds of traditional melodies and published many of them in his own unique arrangements.
 Three of his best-known works are the celebrated songs, My Lagan Love, She Moved Through the Fair, and Down by the Salley Gardens, which were published as part of his four collections of Irish Country Songs, his key achievement.
 These were written in collaborations with the poets Joseph Campbell and Padraic Colum, and Yeats himself.
 A dispute with Hamilton Harty over copyright on My Lagan Love was pursued on Bigger's advice, but failed.

-Married to Lillian Florence (known as Meena) Meacham and Suzanne McKernan, Herbert had three children: Patrick (known professionally as Spike Hughes), Angela and Helena.
-He died in Brighton, England, at the relatively early age of fifty-four.
+Married to Lillian Florence (known as Meena) Meacham, Herbert had a son, the musician and author Patrick Cairns, known professionally as Spike Hughes.
+In 1922 he married his second wife Suzanne McKernan, a member of the Irish Players, and there were two daughters, Angela and Helena.
+Angela wrote the memoir Chelsea Footprints in 2008.
+Helena is an actress who appeared in the first production of Look Back in Anger.
+Herbert died in Brighton, England, at the relatively early age of fifty-four.